batoorsohail/batoorsohail/README.md

 - 💬 Ask me about video games and movies

-- 👯 I’m looking to collaborate on Javascript and React projects
+- 👯 I’m looking to collaborate on React and Ruby on Rails projects

 <h3 align="left">Connect with me:</h3>
 <p align="left">